-Prerequisite: Introduction to 3/D Art

-SCULPTURE 1130

-Purpose: Sculpture is based on the Ohio Academic Standards for Visual Art.
-Students in this course build on the sequential learning experiences of Introduction to 3/D Art that encompass art history, art criticism, aesthetics and production and lead to the creation of portfolio quality artwork.
+Prerequisite: Introduction to 3/D Art Special Note: Class fee estimate \$25.00 SCULPTURE 1130 Purpose: Sculpture is based on the Ohio Academic Standards for Visual Art.
+Students in this course build on the sequential learning experiences of Introduction to 3/D Art that encompass art history, art criticism, aesthetics 1 semester 1⁄2 credit and production and lead to the creation of portfolio quality artwork.
 Students explore the historical and cultural background and connections; analyze, interpret, theorize, and make informed judgments about artwork and the nature of art; create three-dimensional works of art, reflect upon the outcomes and revise their work; relate art to other disciplines and discover opportunities for integration; and incorporate literacy and presentational skills.